Would you like to save these items? Sign in or create an account and your items will be saved for your next visit.Login Create an account

 The firm celebrated its 100th anniversary in 1993 and two years later Stefan and his wife Sylveli assumed full responsibility for the firm.
 Soon after, the firm began to break away from creating traditional fine jewellery and develop a style that remains recognisably and uniquely their own.
 Inspired by a client request to create a diamond ring that was contemporary and ‘non-flashy’, Stefan came up with a sleek design that set a large cushion shaped gem into a band of textured iron.
 This commission sparked a change in artistic direction for the firm and their jewels were soon marrying beautiful gemstones with a range of other unusual materials such as copper, wood, brass and steel and experiments in oxidation and modern, non-traditional finishes were juxtaposed with the use of centuries old techniques.
 “It was not my intention to shock” said Stefan “though I did want to inspire.”

 The firm began to exhibit at prestigious Art Fairs in both Europe and America and in 1998 the Munich boutique was re-designed to reflect their new, innovative, modern jewels.
-The following year it was decided to re-locate the workshop to a newly renovated town house 10 minutes walk from the atelier in order to more comfortably accommodate the 22-strong team of master craftsmen who bring Hemmerle jewels to life.
+The following year it was decided to re-locate the workshop to a newly renovated town house 10 minutes walk from the atelier.
+This move provided much more space and allowed the firm to more comfortably accommodate the 22-strong team of master craftsmen who are responsible for bringing Hemmerle jewels to life.
+In 2006 Stefan’s son Christian and his wife Yasmin joined the firm and ever more innovative designs followed as the next generation took the reins of this family firm.